Kielan/dune_sculpt/README.md

 The intent is modularized package management like node vscode or emacs with a self documenting manual memory management scheme.
 Think wave, but with an added dimension, it's like a dune.
 Originally when studying Blender I wanted to make a desert sand 3d graphics/physics sim generator;
-Then I wanted a fourier transform, then a new garage band, and then I wanted sand and water sim, and now I want open source medical software to be available to everyone.
+then I wanted a fourier transform, then a new garage band, and then I wanted sand and water sim, and now I want open source medical software to be available to everyone.
 All these wants slowed and stalled development.

 A lot of Blender conventions have been modified to be shorthand so that it's easier to code and read from your phone: 'but' change to 'btn' ect.